volkszaehler/mbmd/README.md

     # systemctl start sdm630

 to test your installation.
-A
+If you're satisfied use

     # systemctl enable sdm630

-starts the service at boot time autmatically from now on.
+to start the service at boot time automatically.

 ## OpenHAB integration